lazar81ba/ProjektStudio/README.md

 eval $(docker-machine env docker-bot)
 ```

-## Build an current version of this project
+## Build an current version of this project backend
 To build project you need to run below command in these subdirectories: \BotRest
 ```
 # run this command after any changes in application code